opendp/smartnoise-samples/README.md

 * highlight some of the nuances of the WhiteNoise implementation.

 ## Runtime Library and Validator
+[Notebooks on Library Usage:](https://github.com/opendifferentialprivacy/whitenoise-samples/tree/master/analysis) A set of notebooks showing how to create differentially private releases using the WhiteNoise library and private analysis validator.
+The library and validator are both written in Rust, but the notebooks are Python and demonstrate the use of our Python bindings.

 ## SQL Data Access SDK